jayles08/Coffee-Website/README.md

 🙏 Credits

-Special thanks to [CHANNEL NAME] for providing the tutorial used as a learning reference for this project.
+Special thanks to CodingNepal for providing the tutorial used as a learning reference for this project.

 This repository represents my own practice and implementation based on the concepts demonstrated in the tutorial.